hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/statements.md

 Syntax:

-cvl f@withrevert(args); assert !lastReverted; In this example, we call to f without pruning the reverting paths, and then we assert that the call to f did not revert on any given input.
+cvl f@wiprevert(args); assert !lastReverted;

+In this example, we call to f without pruning the reverting paths, and then we assert that the call to f did not revert on any given input.

 Example:

-cvl uint256 limit = 100; uint256 value; require value > limit; Deposit@withrevert(value); assert lastReverted, "Expected revert when value exceeds limit";
+cvl uint256 limit = 100; uint256 value; require value > limit; Deposit@wiprevert(value); assert lastReverted, "Expected revert when value exceeds limit";

 In this example, the @withrevert modifier is applied to the Deposit function call, which is expected to revert if the value exceeds the specified limit.
 The assert statement checks whether lastReverted is true, ensuring that the contract execution does revert as anticipated when the condition is violated.
 The error message in the assert provides additional context about the expectation.